ferrance/dizave42/readme.md

 useable for me.

 CAPS_WORD is enabled and configured to activate on a double tap of left shift.
-This can be used with the two one shot shifts in the thumb clusters.

 ### Nav Layer
 ![Nav Layer](images/layer-nav.png)

+Most of this is self explanatory.
+There are some less obvious things:

-- close key that is cmd Q on mac and alt F4 on windows
+- nav-Q: close key that is cmd Q on mac and alt F4 on windows
-- key to switch virtual desktops on windows or mac
+- nav-F and -P: keys to switch virtual desktops on windows or mac
+- nav-K: screen capture on either windows or mac
 - the home row keys on this layer are one-shot mods

 I tried using the VIM style arrows, I really did.
 But I just can't.